BJ Ojulari: College career

+Professional career

+Ojulari was selected by the Arizona Cardinals in the second round, 41st overall, of the 2023 NFL draft.
+As a rookie, he appeared in all 17 games in the 2023 season.
+He finished with four sacks, 40 total tackles (23 solo), and one pass defended.

+On August 2, 2024, Ojulari suffered a torn ACL, ruling him out for the 2024 season.

+Ojulari began the 2025 season on the reserve/PUP list while he recovered from his ACL injury.
+He was activated on November 15, 2025, ahead of the team's Week 11 matchup against the San Francisco 49ers.

 Personal life

-Ojulari's parents immigrated to the United States from Nigeria and his maternal grandfather was the Yoruban artist Twins Seven Seven.
-His older brother, Azeez Ojulari, played college football for the Georgia Bulldogs before being drafted by the New York Giants in the second round of the 2021 NFL Draft.
+Ojulari's parents immigrated to the United States from Nigeria and his maternal grandfather was the Yoruba artist Twins Seven Seven.
+His older brother, Azeez Ojulari, played college football for the Georgia Bulldogs before being drafted by the New York Giants in the second round of the 2021 NFL draft.